staart/native/README.md

 # 🏁📱 Staart Native

-Staart Native is a smartphone native app starter for SaaS written in TypeScript and React Native using Expo.
-It has built-in landing views, authentication, settings UIs, and more.
+Staart Native is a smartphone app starter for SaaS written in TypeScript and React Native using Expo.
+It has built-in authentication and uses Start UI webviews.

 **⚠️ WARNING:** This project is currently in the early development stage.
 Expect breaking changes.